hexalang/Hexa/docs/reference.md

 NOTE due to Hexa targeting both C/C++ and JavaScript, having built-in for `sizeof` is impractical. `meta` allows to have target-specific meta methods without polluting the language.

-`meta` is a keyword and cannot be used as an identifier.
+The `meta` is a keyword and cannot be used as an identifier.
+This syntax is LSP-friendly and great for discoverability.

 ```hexa
 let x = 1.meta.something // `.meta` is a special pseudo-field on any expression